stellar-deprecated/docs/guides/concepts/fees.md

 The fee pool is the lot of lumens collected from [transaction fees](./fees.md#transaction-fee).

-SDF does not retain these lumens.
-They are distributed in the weekly process of [inflation voting](./inflation.md).

-If there are any unallocated lumens after the vote, those lumens return to the fee pool for dispersal in the next round.
+Since the disabling of the inflation mechanism (see [CAP-0026](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0026.md)) fees are retained in the fee pool and are no longer redistributed.

 ## Minimum Account Balance